Current Appointments:

 - Consulting -

-Skopeo: The Ornithology Network: I founded Skopeo with my partner in 2021, as a spin-out from work developing survey guidance published in 2018.
-We were responding, then as now, to an industry need for specialist, sustainable approaches to resourcing and interpreting ornithological survey data.
-Our approach uses competent, local bird surveyors for data collection, while we work with clients on their specific needs: survey design, data assessment, and extension modeling (for example, for collision risk).
-Our links with the ornithological community, academic practice, and the Bird Survey and Assessment Steering Group mean we are well placed to meet these needs.
+Skopeo: The Ornithology Network: I founded Skopeo with my partner in 2021 as a spin-out from my work developing the 2018 survey guidance.
+We created Skopeo to address an ongoing industry need for specialist, sustainable approaches to ornithological survey design and data interpretation - we beleive that wild bird impact assessment is inherently a conservation measure, and should be impartial to development pressure.
+Our model uses competent, local bird surveyors for data collection while we work directly with clients on survey design, data assessment, and extension modeling (such as collision risk analysis etc.).
+We are focussed on community, and good, evidence based practice - evidenced by our contribution to what has become the industry standard for bird surveys, desk study and competency.
 Our clients range from regional ecological consultants to global engineering firms, NGOs, and statutory nature conservation bodies (SNCBs).
-As a result, our work is varied.
-We work on conservation baselines and species-specific monitoring, support on and offshore sustainable development, and inform mitigation, compensation, and habitat enhancement for birds.
+This diversity means our work is equally varied—from conservation baselines and species-specific monitoring to supporting onshore and offshore sustainable development, and informing mitigation, compensation, and habitat enhancement strategies for birds.